cjbarrie/sicss_21/02_text_as_data/04-word-embed/04-word-embed.md

 In this tutorial, you will learn how to:

-* Load pre-trained word embeddings
+* Generate word vectors (embeddings) via SVD
-* Train a local word embedding model
+* Train a local word embedding model in GloVe
 * Visualize and inspect results
-* Determine over-time trends
+* Load and examine pre-trained embeddings

-Borrows from tutorial by Chris Bail [here](https://cbail.github.io/textasdata/word2vec/rmarkdown/word2vec.html) and Julia Silge [here](https://juliasilge.com/blog/tidy-word-vectors/).
+Adapts from tutorial by Chris Bail [here](https://cbail.github.io/textasdata/word2vec/rmarkdown/word2vec.html) and Julia Silge [here](https://juliasilge.com/blog/tidy-word-vectors/) and Emil Hvitfeldt and Julia Silge [here](https://smltar.com/).

 ## Setup